 Call the Professionals

 If you still are not sure why your water bill is so high, calling a professional Santa Cruz plumber can help you find the answer.
 Leaks are not always easily found by the naked eye, but plumbers have the training to identify and locate trouble areas.

-When you experience an excessively high water bill, call Anytime Plumbing for a free consultation.
+When you experience an excessively high water bill, call Anytime Plumbing for a consultation.
 We can check to see if your problem area is a plumbing issue in the Santa Cruz area.